surifirstpin/biplus_documentation/docs/README.md

 It delivers fine tuned and easy-to-read reports and publish them throughout the organisation to access them on web and mobile devices.
 Visualization delivers an innovative pictorial representation of your data in right context.
 Use advanced analytic integration and geographic calculation to broaden insight.
 It is fully interactive-easily adjustable,Zoom, and make selections to find the insights visually for better understanding. it provides beautiful dashboard layouts to explore data more efficiently.

 ### Data merge
-Combines the data from different source files by creating cross functional reports in this way it will deliver more insight into your business.
+Combines the data from different source files by creating meaningful business reports in this way it will deliver more insight into your business.

 ### Explore from any device